dcamposliz/django_rest_framework_tutorial/README.md

 ### [7.
 Schemas and Client Libraries](http://www.django-rest-framework.org/tutorial/7-schemas-and-client-libraries/)

 A schema is a machine-readable document that describes the available API endpoints, their URLs, and what operations they support.
 Schemas can be useful for auto-generated documentation, as well as to drive dynamic client libraries that can interact with our API.

+In order to provide schema support, REST framework uses `coreapi`.

+`coreapi` is a document specification for describing APIs.
+It is used to provide an internal representation format of the available endpoints and possible interactions that an API exposes.
+It can be used both as server-side and client-side.

+When used as server-side, `coreapi` allows an API to support rendering to a wide range of schema or hypermedia formats.
+And when used as client-side, `coreapi` allows for dynamically  driven client libraries that can interact with any API that exposes a supported schema or hypermedia format.